TVI Express (Travel Ventures International): 16 Questions You Should Ask, Like Hotel List and Warren Buffett's Relation

 Why is TVI Express under investigation in many countries?

 QUESTION: Why is TVI Express under investigation in various European countries, including Hungary, Tajikstan, and Georgia (the country)?

-Hungary: report from Realdeal.hu , TVI Express believed to be pyramid scheme, will ask EU for assistance in prosecution
+Hungary: report from Realdeal.hu , TVI Express believed to be a pyramid scheme, will ask EU for assistance in the prosecution

 Then there's China, Australia, South Africa, Namibia, and more...